Kidney Week 2022: Abstract FAQs

 How will I be notified if ASN has selected my abstract for a press briefing or other press promotion?

-ASN Communications staff will notify the lead author by email.
+ASN Communications staff will notify the Presenting (First) Author by email.

 What do I do if I am contacted directly by the press to discuss my abstract?